tusen-ai/SST/README.md

 [Embracing Single Stride 3D Object Detector with Sparse Transformer](https://arxiv.org/pdf/2112.06375.pdf).

 **🔥 FSD Preview Release**
-- Code of SpConv-based FSD on Waymo is released.
+- Code of FSD on Waymo is released.
 See `./configs/fsd/fsd_waymoD1_1x.py`
 - We provide the tools for processing Argoverse 2 dataset in `./tools/argo`.
 We will release the instruction and configs of Argo2 model later.
 - A very fast Waymo evaluation, see Usage section for detailed instructions.
 The whole evaluation process of FSD on Waymo costs less than **10min** with 8 2080Ti GPUs.
 - We cannot distribute model weights of FSD on Waymo due to the license.
 Users could contact us for the private model weights.